zoyi/twitter/README.md

 #### Rate Limiting
-Another consequence of Twitter API v1.1 is that the `Twitter::Client#rate_limit` method has been removed, since the concept of a client-wide rate limit no longer exists.
+Another consequence of Twitter API v1.1 is that the `TwitterAPI::Client#rate_limit` method has been removed, since the concept of a client-wide rate limit no longer exists.
 Rate limits are now applied on a per-resource level, however, since there is no longer a one-to-one mapping between methods and Twitter API resources, it's not entirely obvious how rate limit information should be exposed.
-I've decided to go back to the pre-3.0.0 behavior of including rate limit information on `Twitter::Error` objects.
+I've decided to go back to the pre-3.0.0 behavior of including rate limit information on `TwitterAPI::Error` objects.
 Here's an example of how to handle rate limits:

 ```ruby